-Hi, my name is Aimee and my daughter and I have had the joy of owning Pomeranians now for about 7 years.
-We only raise Poms and only a few litters per year.
+We take great pride in our fur kids and enjoy them all.
+We only raise Poms with only a hand full of puppies per year.
 With an average litter size of 2 - 4 pups we are able to ensure that each puppy gets plenty of love an attention.
-We enjoy each and every puppy that is born and grows here.
-Puppies are held and played with each and every day.
+All of our dogs and puppies are held and played with each and every day.
 This allows them to be well socialized making them that much easier to train and keep healthy.
-The more time spent with them the better the dog will be for you.
+Like anything in life worth while the more time you spend the better the dog will be.

 Poms come in a variety of colors.....